-Disclaimer :: This article contains sponsored content provided by Karis to share family fun activities this holiday season.
+Disclaimer :: This article contains sponsored content provided by Karis to share family fun activities this month.

 Searching for fun things to do with kids this month?
 Have a look at our roundup of family-friendly July events in Fort Worth, Arlington, and more.
 (Hint: Find even more things to do in the metroplex on Collin County Moms, Dallas Moms, and Denton County Moms.)